cds-snc/notification-terraform/docs/vpn.md

 ### Important Notes

-- The internal DNS for each environment is not a standard DNS and thus will not be resolavable without connecting to the appropriate VPN.
+- The internal DNS for each environment is not a standard DNS and thus will not be resolvable without connecting to the appropriate VPN.
 - You MUST connect to the corresponding environment VPN to reach that DNS (ex staging for *.staging.notification.internal)
 - Since the DNS is not standard, you MUST enter the https:// in the URL (at least the first time you navigate to it), or else you will be sent to search results.
 Bookmarking sites is recommended for ease of use.